nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-designer-git-access.md

 ## How to Use Git Access
 ### Cloning Your Project
 Cloning your repositories can be done using your Nuxeo Online Services credentials.

-//TODO describe how UI works once it's done
+As a prerequisite, a Git client should be installed on your computer.

+Once logged in to Nuxeo Online Services:
+1. Visit the `My Applications` tab
+2. Copy the Git url to clone your project
+3. Clone your project using your Git client (typically `git clone [project URL]`)

 {{#> callout type='info' heading='Password Storage'}}
 If you want to avoid typing your password repeatedly, we recommend generating a [token]({{page page='token-management'}}) in your Nuxeo Online Services portal and storing it using Git's standard `.netrc` file mechanism.